 Search for the happy balance between new tech and established principles that just work

 The western world embraces youth.
-New is often better, but in the names of the Minidisc, DVD-audio and Google Glass, new stuff sometimes fail or are short lived at best.
+New is often better, but in the names of the MiniDisc, DVD-audio and Google Glass, new stuff sometimes fail or are short lived at best.
 Sometimes the first attempt fails, only to pave way for the successful next generation.
 Since many presentations in QCon are based on experience, they also often recognise how new ideas go together with established principles or is simply a way of reinventing existing ideas in a new context.
 An example is how microservices are not a new idea, but as new technology has enabled distributed systems and cloud deployment, microservices has moved from idea to practical solution.
 Really good principles are long lived.
 Engineering great solutions means joining experience and wisdom with the new opportunities.
 This is not an easy task and a continuous learning process.

 …but what about innovation?